miketsypan89/Weather-Dashboard/README.md

 [*Incomplete*]

-Although it's still an incomplete app, you can already view the local weather by going to the live page here: https://miketsypan89.github.io/Weather-Dashboard/
+Although it's still an incomplete app, you can already view the current weather of any city by going to the live page here: https://miketsypan89.github.io/Weather-Dashboard/

 Screenshot of the idea of the project: